Comparisons12 min read

 Try Bluehost

-Bluehost has been in the hosting game since 2003 and remains one of only three hosting providers officially recommended by WordPress.org.
-Now owned by Newfold Digital, Bluehost has invested heavily in its WordPress-centric ecosystem and e-commerce capabilities throughout 2025 and into 2026.
+Bluehost has been around since 2003 and is one of only three hosts officially endorsed by WordPress.org.
+Now owned by Newfold Digital, they've been investing heavily in their WordPress ecosystem and e-commerce tools throughout 2025 and into 2026.

 Key Features

-• Official WordPress Recommendation: Deep WordPress integration with one-click installs and optimized server configurations
+• Official WordPress Recommendation: One of WordPress.org's three recommended hosts, with deep WordPress integration and optimized configurations

-• Bluehost Dashboard: A redesigned, WordPress-centric dashboard that simplifies site management
+• Bluehost Dashboard: A refreshed, WordPress-centric interface that simplifies site management

-• WooCommerce Hosting: Dedicated plans for online stores with pre-installed WooCommerce and payment integrations
+• WooCommerce Hosting: Dedicated plans for online stores with WooCommerce pre-installed and payment integrations ready to go

-• CodeGuard Backups: Automated daily backups with one-click restore (available on higher plans)
+• CodeGuard Backups: Automated daily backups with one-click restore (available on higher tiers)

-• Marketing Center: Built-in SEO tools and integration with Google My Business, Facebook, and other marketing platforms
+• Marketing Center: Built-in SEO tools and integration with Google My Business, Facebook, and other platforms

 Bluehost Pricing (2026)